 For close to 40 years, the State of New Jersey had used the Breathalyzer® test to evaluate a person's blood alcohol concentration (BAC).
-For the past decade, many New Jersey municipalities began phasing out the Breathalyzer® in favor of new breath test equipment; the Dräger Alcotest® 7110 which can measure BAC.
+For the past decade, many New Jersey municipalities began phasing out the Breathalyzer® in favor of new breath test equipment; the Dräger Alcotest® 7110 which can measure BAC with better accuracy.
 Villani & DeLuca, P.C. partner Carmine R. Villani, Esq. is a former municipal prosecutor and one of less than 50 New Jersey attorneys trained by Dräger as an Alcotest® operator.
-Mr. Villani received the same training offered to Police Officers and New Jersey State Troopers in the operation of the breath testing equipment.
+Mr. Villani received the same training offered to Police Officers and New Jersey State Troopers in the operation of the BAC testing equipment.

 The Science Behind The Dräger Alcotest® 7110

 The Alcotest® 7110 is now used throughout most municipalities in New Jersey.
-The training on the instrument's internal workings and the proper testing procedures is crucial to identifying weaknesses in the State's case and will lead to the most effective DWI defense.
-The Alcotest® 7110 measure BAC through the use of two different measures of analysis.
-The Dräger Alcotest® 7110 captures the breath sample of an accused in a chamber, where the device uses infrared energy to calculate the BAC based on energy absorption.
+The training on the instrument's internal workings and the proper testing procedures is crucial in identifying weaknesses in the State's case against you and will lead to the most effective defense.
+The Alcotest® 7110 calculates your BAC through the use of two different measures of analysis.
+The Dräger Alcotest® 7110 captures the breath sample of the accused in a chamber where the device uses infrared light to calculate the BAC based on energy absorption.
 The second part of the test takes part of the breath sample from the infrared chamber and applies voltage to oxidize the alcohol.
-The oxidation will create electricity which the Alcotest® will measures to determine the amount of alcohol in a person's system.
-The New Jersey Courts consider this test to be a reliable measure of the blood alcohol concentration in a person's systems.
+The oxidation creates electricity which the Alcotest® measures to determine the amount of alcohol in the accused's system.
+The New Jersey Courts consider this test to be a reliable measure of the blood alcohol concentration in a person's body.
 The device requires careful calibration, with a period of at least 20 minutes between calibration and use.
 The instrument is extremely sensitive to heat, environmental conditions, and strict adherence to the procedures have been established by the New Jersey courts.
-The Alcotest® sensitivity and calibration will be scrutinized by your attorney and if determined that the machine did not perform as it should could give the defense the means to have the evidence suppressed.
+The Alcotest® sensitivity and calibration will be scrutinized by your attorney and if he or she determines that the machine did not operate under the required conditions this could give your attorney the means to have the evidence suppressed.

 What Is The Legal Limit?
 Understanding Your BAC Levels

 Blood alcohol concentration (BAC) is one major factor in determining whether you are considered legally intoxicated.
 The judge in your case will take into consideration your BAC reading at the time of your arrest in order to determine your sentencing for your DWI conviction.
 The legal limit is a BAC of 0.08%.
-This legal limit will result in the minimal penalties.
-As your BAC increases—the more costly your sentencing will become.
+BAC results in this legal limit will result in the minimal penalties.
+As your BAC increases the more costly your sentencing will become.

-For a first time conviction for drunk driving in New Jersey, it will constitute a loss of your driving privileges for up to one year, fines up to $500, penalties, surcharges, required Intoxicated Driver Resource Center (IDRC) class, and possible jail time.
+For a first time conviction for drunk driving in New Jersey, it will constitute a loss of your driving privileges for up to one year, fines of up to $500, additional penalties, additional surcharges, Intoxicated Driver Resource Center (IDRC) class, and possible jail time.
 For those who had a BAC greater than .15% you will be required to install an ignition interlock device during your license suspension plus 6-12 months after your license has been reinstated.
-For a second offense or greater the cost goes up exponentially.
+For a second offense or greater the punishment increases exponentially.

 The Steps Leading Up To The Dräger Alcotest® Breath Test